I’ve always been persistent in my pursuit of personal fulfillment. The problem was that I used to persistently pursue things that could never fill me.

 I wanted what Joe had, and the only step I knew to take was to be around Joe and the people who had impacted his life.
 So, I got accepted to EKU, and through the efforts of Joe and the ministry of Campus Outreach, I surrendered my life to Jesus and began an all-satisfying relationship with the God of the universe, through what Jesus had done, and I began to live for His purpose!

 I still didn’t completely understand everything about the Bible or how to be a Christ follower, but I knew God, and others, would be with me on this journey.

 After graduating with a Pre-Medicine, Biology degree I knew God was calling me to spend my “vocational” life telling others about how to come into a relationship with God, through Jesus.
 I fell in love with the Bible and wanted nothing else than to spend the rest of my days shouting it from the rooftops.

 While attending Seminary, I pastored middle school and high school students at Center Point Church, in Lexington, KY.
 I eventually became the planter and pastor of Center Point’s third campus and graduated with my Masters in Church Ministry from The Southern Baptist Theological Seminary in Louisville, KY.
 In 2014 God used the book of Jonah to call me to His plan of planting The Field Church.

-My wife Kasey is my best friend, and we have three beautiful children, Natalia, Preston, and Zander.
+My wife Kasey is my best friend, and we have four beautiful children, Natalia, Preston, Zander, and Gianna.